department-of-veterans-affairs/vets-website/src/applications/burials-v2/README.md

 The applicant is shown an introduction page that gives an overview of the process to apply for burial benefits.
 It includes 4 steps:

+- `Determine eligibility`
-- `Prepare`
+- `Gather information`
 - `Apply`
-- `VA Review`
-- `Decision`
+- `Decision by mail`

-The applicant may click a link [Find out if you qualify for a burial allowance](https://va.gov/burials-memorials/veterans-burial-allowance/) that redirects them to a static page.
+The applicant may click a link [Find out if you're eligible for a Veterans burial allowance](https://va.gov/burials-memorials/veterans-burial-allowance/) that redirects them to a static page.

 ## Authentication